Zemer: British Mandate and Israel

 In the 1922 census of Palestine conducted by the British Mandate authorities, Bir al-Sikka had a population of 36, Ibthan 56 and Yamma 48, all Muslims.
 Until 1948, all four villages were administratively related to the modern-day Palestinian town of Deir al-Ghusun.

 Zemer's population at the end of 2009 was 5,700, and its jurisdiction is 8,203 dunams.
 The population increased to 6,375 in 2014.
 The mayor of Zemer is Yassin Harzalla.

+Voting Patterns

+In the 2022 election, 98 percent of voters in Zemer voted for the Arab parties, while 1 percent voted for the parties of the center-left coalition led by Yair Lapid and 0.4 percent voted for the parties of the right-wing coalition led by Benjamin Netanyahu.
+Among the voters for the Arab parties, 57 percent voted for Balad, while 27 percent voted for Ra'am and 16 percent voted for the Hadash–Ta'al list.